HOME • SEARCH • EMAIL • ABOUT

 Malig-ang (Bik.)

 Some compilations list Syzygium polycephaloides (C.B.Rob.)
 Merr. and S. curranii (C.B.Rob.)
 Merr. as synonyms.
-The Plant List lists them as separate species.
+Plants of the World Online and Co's Digital Flora of the Philippines list them as separate species.

 Botany